Alice Green: Activism work

-She is the co-author, with Frankie Y. Bailey, of a book, "Law Never Here: A Social History of African American Responses to Issues of Crime and Justice" (1999).
-They also wrote "Wicked Albany: Lawlessness & Liquor in the Prohibition Era."
+She was the co-author, with Frankie Y. Bailey, of two books: Law Never Here: A Social History of African American Responses to Issues of Crime and Justice (1999), and Wicked Albany: Lawlessness & Liquor in the Prohibition Era (2009).

 Legacy and personal life

-Green has won numerous awards for her activism in the Capital District, including from the New York State Bar Association, NAACP, and Rockefeller College.
+Green won numerous awards for her activism in the Capital District, including from the New York State Bar Association, NAACP, and Rockefeller College.

-She has gained considerable notoriety over the years from her political stances, as well as racist and vicious criticism directed at her.
+She gained considerable notoriety over the years from her political stances, as well as racist and vicious criticism directed at her.

 Her papers have been collected for the library at the University of Albany.

-She is married to Charles L. Touhey, President of Touhey Associates, who also serves on the board of the Center For Law and Justice, Inc.
+Green was married to Charles L. Touhey, president of Touhey Associates, who also serves on the board of the Center For Law and Justice, Inc. Green died on August 20, 2024, at the age of 84.